utdata/rwd-billboard-data/README.md

 I'll start with the Billboard Hot 100 as I use that in lessons.
 Previously I've used a [data.world](https://data.world/kcmillersean/billboard-hot-100-1958-2017) set, but it isn't regularly updated.

+## Billboard 200

+I've downloaded the data, but now I'm manually cleaning up some poor use of quotes since I'm not smart enough to do programmatically.